Shivashankar-Chilshetty/personal-assistant-langgraph/plan.md

 ## Adding new features

 [v] Improve the system prompt - Persona
-[] Update/Patch calendar event tool
+[v] Update/Patch calendar event tool
 [] Cancel the event tool
 [] Add new tool - Contact tool to get the contacts / emails -- we can use: db/files/google excel to store contact details [] Add web search tool